 As the NFL draft quickly approaches, where do the Steelers stand at each position on defense?

 As the Pittsburgh Steelers continue to shape their 2021 roster, some things become a little more clear as others still have plenty of questions.
-Looking specifically at the defensive side of the ball, the Steelers have only signed one player with NFL experience since the last update.
-Fortunately, that signing was significant as Tyson Alualu decided not to sign with the Jacksonville Jaguars and return to Pittsburgh.
+Looking specifically at the defensive side of the ball, the Steelers have added two players with NFL experience since the last update.
+After adding defensive lineman Abdullah Anderson, the Steelers have brought back linebacker Vince Williams a month after he was a salary cap casualty.

 While the upcoming NFL draft will help fill out the various needs, let’s look at the Steelers defensive depth chart by position in order to give a better grasp on where the Steelers need to add pieces.
 Although the Steelers retained a large portion of their practice squad and signed others to Reserve/Futures contracts, we will be focusing for now on just those players who spent significant time on the Steelers 53-man roster in 2020 and anyone added from other teams who has appeared in NFL games.

 Ulysees Gilbert III